nitroo/bananas/README.md

 # Bananas

 Bananas is a library for displaying monkey patches defined on a given tree of objects.
 It uses simple criterion to introspect an object for externally-defined methods.
-It is intended to be used for debugging
+It is intended to be used for debugging.

 ## Installation